 2016 - Secondary School Grows

 The school grew to educate over 160 students.
-Six out of the eight planned buildings were opened and operational, including the administration building, girls dormitory, boys dormitory, biology and computer labs, and the carpentry, brick laying, mechanical, and metal workshops.
+After that, six out of the eight planned buildings were opened and operational, including the administration building, girls’ dormitory, boys’ dormitory, biology and computer labs, and the carpentry, brick laying, mechanical, and metal workshops.

 2018 - EDJA Joins Nyaka